Northern line: Battersea extension

-In September 2021, the Northern line was extended to serve the redevelopment of Battersea Power Station.
+Throughout the 2000s, no plans were considered for extending the Northern line, as the PPP contracts to upgrade the Underground did not include provision for line extensions.
+This prolonged period without an extension ultimately changed when the Northern line was extended to serve the redevelopment of Battersea Power Station in 2021.
 Partially funded by private developers, the £1.2bn project extended the Charing Cross branch of the line for 3.2 km from Kennington to Battersea Power Station, with an intermediate stop at Nine Elms.
-Approved by Wandsworth Council in 2010, and Transport for London in 2014, the construction of the line began in 2015.
+Approved by Wandsworth Council in 2010 and TfL in 2014, construction began in 2015.
 Tunnelling for the project was completed in 2017, and the extension opened on 20 September 2021.
-Provision has been made for a future extension to Clapham Junction railway station.
+Provision has been made for a future extension to Clapham Junction.

 Services

 Peak

 As of September 2021, morning peak southbound services are: